 Mastery of the written word is essential for communication in today’s global world.
 BSC English courses provide students the opportunity to strengthen their writing, reading, and critical thinking skills.
 English faculty strive to instill in students an appreciation of the power and beauty of the written word and the knowledge that their voices have value, all while participating in a community of active learners.
-If a student wants to live in a world of ideas, they should major in English.
+If students want to live in a world of ideas, they should major in English.

 The English program serves BSC students in numerous ways.
 The composition sequence fulfills graduation requirements in Communication.
 Most 200-level English courses fulfill requirements for Arts and Humanities and Diversity credit, and for students pursuing a major in English, BSC provides the first two years of study toward a bachelor’s degree.